marckong/PIzzaHot/README.md

 ## Local Install

-Two different methods are offered for local development.
+Two different methods are offered for backend local development.
 Either from scratch or with Docker.

-### Ground Up Build

 #### Backend
 1. install python 3.8.10 or higher.